Congregation B'nai Israel (Millburn, New Jersey): History

+Synagogue building

 Percival Goodman's design for B'nai Israel, constructed in 1951, has been called "the first truly modern synagogue", and "a revolutionary moment in American synagogue design."
 Goodman became known for his integration of modern sculpture and art into modernist buildings.

 Adolph Gottlieb designed the curtain for the Torah Ark, Robert Motherwell designed a mural, and Herbert Ferber created an exterior sculpture for the new building.
 Goodman's use of cutting-edge artists caused a sensation in the American Jewish community, causing other congregations to rush to commission modernist buildings with works of art by contemporary artists.
 Motherwell's preparatory study for his mural is in the collection of The Jewish Museum in New York.
 The Gottlieb-designed curtain for the Torah Ark was stitched by the women of the congregation.
 Gottlieb's wife supervised the sewing of the curtain, which was made of velvet in two-tiers, with appliqués and metallic thread embroidery.
 By 1987, the curtain required extensive (and expensive) restoration, and the congregation decided to donate it to the Jewish Museum, which carried out the restoration and displays the curtain in special exhibitions.

 In 2009, historic preservationists objected to renovation plans thought likely to negatively impact the building's architectural integrity.
 The Motherwell and Ferber artworks were taken down for the renovation, and loaned to The Jewish Museum in New York for an exhibition reuniting them with the original Gottlieb curtain.